argoproj/argo-workflows/docs/CONTRIBUTING.md

 ## Contributor Meetings (twice monthly)

-A weekly opportunity for committers and maintainers of Workflows and Events to discuss their current work and talk about what’s next.
+An opportunity for committers and maintainers of Workflows and Events to discuss their current work and talk about what’s next.
 Feel free to join us!
 For Contributor Meeting information, minutes and recordings please [see here](https://bit.ly/argo-data-weekly).